What Is Schema Markup Validator?

 What’s new in it?

-The new Schema Markup Validator (SVM) can be used to test all types of schema and its properties rather than just focusing on Google’s rich results.
+The new Schema Markup Validator (SMV) can be used to test all types of schema and its properties rather than just focusing on Google’s rich results.

 You can either enter the URL of the page or the code to test the structured data markup.